Altair ALSM/CTASLM Baseplate

 \[\frac{f_{\text{L7}}}{f_{\text{L6}}} = 0.9167\]

 Based on this relationship, we chose L7 to be f = 180 mm and L6 to be f = 200 mm, and used the equivalent tube lenses from Thorlabs that match these (TTL180-A and TTL200-A, respectively).
+Our path elements for the CTASLM then becomes:

 Re-optimizing the system with our new illumination objective and L7 with a sample immersion media of n = 1.56 yielded the following FWHM of our end light sheet widths: